juanmait/seedjs-branches/README.md

 $ yarn fix
 # run auto format and auto fix using `prettier-tslint` and `prettier-eslint`

+$ yarn checkConflicts
+# detect eslint/tslint configurations that can collide with prettier

 $ yarn checkTslint
 # check for any conflict between `tslint` and prettier configs.
 Run this when
 # you add new rules to your tslint.json file.
 It will warn you about what are